 All staff, governors, volunteer helpers, students and visitors need to give due regard to all of the policies and practices adopted by the school.
-Whilst it is acknowledged that people other than staff cannot be expected to read every policy before a visit to the school, it may be that further guidelines are necessary in addition to the Visitors' Booklet which people are given upon arrival.
-All staff carry responsibility for the welfare and success of the children in our school.
+Whilst it is acknowledged that people other than staff cannot be expected to read every policy before a visit to the school, it may be that further guidelines are necessary in addition to the Visitor Policy, which all visitors must acknowledge and accept upon arrival.
+All staff carry responsibility for the welfare and success of the pupils in our school.
 Staff will advise anyone who is working alongside us of the necessary protocols, procedures and policies we follow.